codeearn/arabidopsis-maf-cap-accessions/README.md

 cat fastafile | cut -f 1 -d " " | cut -f 1 -d "." > output.fasta
 # the output fasta will be used for all the analysis.
 ```

-## Analysis for the arabidopsis genomes and the accessions cited in the paper: [paper link](https://www.nature.com/articles/s41586-023-06062-z#data-availability)

-##### Analysis outlay: since the genomes reported in the paper have not been annotated, I took two approaches to annotated the genome.
-The first approach that i took is to use the [Liftoff](https://github.com/sablokgaurav/Liftoff) and the second approach is to use the [codebin](https://github.com/lastz/lastz) to use the gene sequences for the corresponding genes and then align them to the genome of all these accesssion and extract those regions and then make a alignment of the same.
-The code along with the runs files are present within the project execution files.

 ##### This is how the alignment plot will look.
 There will be more sequences but this is an example to show how it will look.
 I can also add the probabilistic frequencies.
 Let me know, if this is passed then will generate the complete analysis by Monday.
 ![graphical alignment](https://github.com/sablokgaurav/arabidopsis_maf_cap_acessions_alignments/blob/main/Rplot.jpeg)